-This project is the outcome of a joint partnership between Autodesk and Institute for the Future (IFTF) in which I was tasked to explore possible future scenarios.
-The goal is to utilize the digital manufacturing capacity of Atuodesk's Pier9 Workshop to create a set of Artifacts from the Future.
+This series of Artifacts from the Future is the outcome of a joint partnership between Autodesk and Institute for the Future (IFTF).
+The goal was to create objects from a future scenario while showcasing the digital manufacturing capacity of capacity of Atuodesk's Pier9 Workshop.

-The theme for this set of Artifacts was wide open.
-I decided to focus on a subject that I've always found fascinating: animal communication, and especially the possibility of technologically mediated communication through Artificial Intelligence.
+For this collection of Artifacts I decided to focus on a subject that I've always found fascinating: animal communication, and especially the possibility of technologically mediated communication through Artificial Intelligence.

 Imagine that you could take an archaeologist’s expedition to the future to collect objects and fragments of text or photos to understand what daily life will be like in 10, 20, or 50 years.
 Artifacts from the Future give us this tangible experience of the future.
 They make the details of a future scenario concrete, helping us to understand, almost first-hand, what it will be like to live in a particular future.